Lane Dragons football: 1947 team

 The high-powered Dragon offense outgained the Bethune–Cookman Wildcats 157 yards to 77, but Lane lost the game.
-Trailing 6-0, Lane drove 81 yards downfield, only to turn the ball over on downs at the Bethune–Cookman 9-yard line.
+Trailing 6–0, Lane drove 81 yards downfield, only to turn the ball over on downs at the Bethune–Cookman 9-yard line.

 1982 team

-"Led by head coach, Neal McCall, the 1982 football team earned the school's only Southern Intercollegiate Athletic Conference championship (Division III).
-The Dragons finished the season with a 6-2-1 record including wins over Miles College, Fisk University, Baptist University, and others.
-Earned a tie with the University of Arkansas-Pine Bluff."
+Led by head coach, Neal McCall, the 1982 football team earned the school's only Southern Intercollegiate Athletic Conference championship (Division III).
+The Dragons finished the season with a 6–2–1 record including wins over Miles College, Fisk University, Baptist University, and others.
+Earned a tie with the University of Arkansas at Pine Bluff.